pubino/otr/README.md

 ## Limitations

 * Only supports Zoom URLs for meetings and webinars.
+* Only supports one meeting (delayed or immediate) at a time.
 * Only records internal microphone, not system audio.
 * Requires manually preconfiguring screen recording defaults.
 * Requires preventing machine from sleeping via Energy Saver.